la2050/archive/_projects/2015/make-it-in-la-help-connect-and-celebrate-las-entrepreneurial-ecosystem-for-making-things.md

   How will your proposal improve the following “Create” metrics?
 Percentage of graduates from local higher education institutions that remain in LA County 5 years after graduating (Dream Metric): '0'
   How will your proposal improve the following “Create” metrics?
 Unemployment rates (and opportunities) for the formerly incarcerated (Dream Metric): '0'
   Describe in greater detail how you will make LA the best place to create.: "Los Angeles is the largest manufacturing center in the country, in diverse industries ranging from food and fashion to aerospace and electronics.
 Preliminary results of a forthcoming study of 1,600 LA County companies have found that LA manufacturing is growing, and there is interest in growing local sourcing and engaging with startups.
 But companies face significant challenges, including accessing capital, connecting to LA’s complex supplier network, and navigating government. \r\nMake it in LA is a new public-private partnership that will pilot efforts to grow the ecosystem of making things.
 The first initiative will strengthen the networks between manufacturers in the LA area and potential customers, with a special focus on startups.
 We will put companies on a technology platform to connect contract manufacturers and customers and enable them to better develop and respond to RFPs, and help promote LA companies with national directories.
 Events will engage the community, connect companies to potential sources of capital, and raise awareness of the LA manufacturing ecosystem.
 Make it in LA will help startups and established firms succeed in the design and manufacturing ecosystem of LA. "
+  How can the LA2050 community and other stakeholders help your proposal succeed?:
+    - Money (financial capital)
+    - Publicity/awareness (social capital)
+    - 'Infrastructure (building/space/vehicles, etc.)'
+    - Network/relationship support
+  How do you plan to use these resources to make change?:
+    - Engage residents and stakeholders
+    - Implement a pilot or new project
+    - Advocate with policymakers and leaders
+  Where will you be working?:
+    - Central LA
+    - East LA
+    - San Gabriel Valley
+    - San Fernando Valley
+    - South LA
+    - Westside
+    - South Bay
+    - Antelope Valley
+  How can the LA2050 community and other stakeholders help your proposal succeed?
+Specifics: '' How can the LA2050 community and other stakeholders help your proposal succeed?
+Other: '0' How can the LA2050 community and other stakeholders help your proposal succeed?
+Quality improvement research: '0' How can the LA2050 community and other stakeholders help your proposal succeed?
+Money (financial capital): '1' How can the LA2050 community and other stakeholders help your proposal succeed?
+Volunteers/staff (human capital): '0' How can the LA2050 community and other stakeholders help your proposal succeed?
+Publicity/awareness (social capital): '1' 'How can the LA2050 community and other stakeholders help your proposal succeed?
+Infrastructure (building/space/vehicles, etc.)': '1'
+  How can the LA2050 community and other stakeholders help your proposal succeed?
+Education/training: '0' 'How can the LA2050 community and other stakeholders help your proposal succeed?
+Technical infrastructure (computers, etc.)': '0'
+  How can the LA2050 community and other stakeholders help your proposal succeed?
+Community outreach: '0' How can the LA2050 community and other stakeholders help your proposal succeed?
+Network/relationship support: '1' How will your proposal improve the following “Create” metrics?:
+    - Employment in the creative industries
+    - Concentration of manufacturing activity in LA
+    - Jobs per capita
+    - Minority- and women-owned firms
+    - Gini coefficient
+    - Number of high growth startups
   Please list at least one major barrier/challenge you anticipate.
 What is your strategy for overcoming these obstacles?: >-
     The LA ecosystem is very large and complex, so it is challenging to reach and connect the players.
 We’ve mitigated this by starting with a